-We, as a group, strongly feel that the reality is the last few decades of uncontrolled growth on Kaua’i has created intense pressure on our ecosystems, widened the gap of inequality, tipped the scales of balance in the quality of our personal and collective lives, and thus undermined the very foundation of a successful and fulfilled community.
+We, as a group, strongly feel that the reality is that the last few decades of uncontrolled growth on Kaua’i has created intense pressure on our ecosystems, widened the gap of inequality, tipped the scales of balance in the quality of our personal and collective lives, and thus undermined the very foundation of a successful and fulfilled community.
+We believe that growth can be controlled and intentional in terms of the direction we as an island want to move towards.
+We believe that meaningful and lasting change is spearheaded first and foremost by the community, then is met along the way in this endeavor by government and the private sector, collectively implementing innovative solutions.

-As we follow the General Plan Update process, we will move with the Plan to the chambers of the County Council.
-However, we need the full force of the communities on all sides of Kaua’i to come together and take responsibility for our future.
-If the County is not willing to take it on, then we as an island community can and have to work collectively, quickly and effectively to meet these challenges.
+We need the full force of the communities on all sides of Kaua’i to come together and take responsibility for our future.
+We as an island community can and have to work collectively, quickly and effectively to meet the challenges in front of us.
 We have no other choice.
 The time has come to sharpen the focus on where we want to be and widen our problem-solving lens by harnessing the collective intelligence that resides within this island community.
 Problems, by definition, have many facets to them and by using collaborative engagement we can tackle these complex and systemic challenges and help shape a future for Kaua’i that is forward thinking, based on a proactive rather than reactive model.

 ``We need the full force of the communities on all sides of Kaua`i to come together and take responsibility for our future.``